svoop/rodbot/README.md

 end
 ```

 The `Routes` module contains all the routes you would like to inject.
-The above corresponds to `GET /my_plugin/hello`.

 The `App` module can be used to [extend all aspects of Roda](https://github.com/jeremyevans/roda#plugins-).